 Finally, let’s talk about the elephant in the room: How to build an app for your business?

 In 2020, our human-assisted AI has continued empowering everyone to be able build flexible, dynamic and simple solutions to complex problems.
 With Builder.ai, it’s easy to build software in a cost-and-time-efficient manner.
 Using Builder Studio, you can now design your idea (no matter how small), and our human-assisted AI will manage the process (thanks to a Capacity Partner Network of 75,000 technical and creative resources across the globe and our AI-powered platform).

 Builder makes software development as easy as ordering pizza for individuals and enterprises alike.
-Builder Studio, Builder Cloud and Builder Care help you build, run, and scale successful ideas.
+Builder Studio, Builder Cloud and Studio One help you build, run, and scale successful ideas.
 Here’s how it works: